ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 **Insights:**

 - **Disparities Based on Income Level:** There are significant disparities in COVID-19 vaccination rates among countries categorized by income level.
-Upper middle income and high-income countries have notably higher vaccination rates compared to lower middle income and low-income countries.
+Upper-middle-income and high-income countries have notably higher vaccination rates compared to lower-middle-income and low-income countries.

-- **Higher Vaccination Rates in Upper Middle and High-Income Countries:** Upper middle income and high-income countries have achieved relatively high vaccination rates, with approximately 78.74% and 74.32% of their populations fully vaccinated, respectively.
+- **Higher Vaccination Rates in Upper Middle and High-Income Countries:** Upper middle-income and high-income countries have achieved relatively high vaccination rates, with approximately 78.74% and 74.32% of their populations fully vaccinated, respectively.
 This suggests that these countries have had better access to vaccines, stronger healthcare infrastructure, and more robust vaccination campaigns.

-- **Challenges in Lower Middle and Low-Income Countries:** Lower middle income and low-income countries lag behind in vaccination rates, with approximately 59.39% and 27.24% of their populations fully vaccinated, respectively.
+- **Challenges in Lower Middle and Low-Income Countries:** Lower middle-income and low-income countries lag in vaccination rates, with approximately 59.39% and 27.24% of their populations fully vaccinated, respectively.
 This highlights the challenges faced by these countries in accessing vaccines, implementing vaccination programs, and overcoming barriers such as vaccine hesitancy, logistical constraints, and limited healthcare resources.

 ## 12. Rolling Population Vaccinated

 ### i.
 By Continent

-Here I want to gain insights into the percentage of population vaccinated in each continent during the successive years during the pandemic.
+Here I want to gain insights into the percentage of the population vaccinated in each continent during the successive years of the pandemic.

-The following sql query was deveoped and executed;
+The following SQL query was developed and executed;

 ```sql
 WITH CTE AS (